TPFMachine Tutorial 1.1¶

 PSF photometry¶

 Now with our shape and time model we can get PSF photometry.
-This is done using machine.fit_model()
+This is done using machine.fit_model() method that has the option

-to use or not the "time model" by passing the fit_va
+to use or not the "time model" by passing the fit_va flag.

 This will create the following new attributes:

-have the PSF flux and flux errors corrected by velocity aberration.
+wsandwerrshave the uncorrected PSF flux and flux errors.ws_vaandwerrs_vahave the PSF flux and flux errors corrected by velocity aberration.

 machine.fit_model(fit_va=True)